 This event brought together 100 students from eight schools and raised over $1,000 for the fund.
 Through organization and outreach, I saw how creativity and community can make STEM more welcoming and inclusive for all students.

 During my time in the Moffitt Cancer Center VolunTeen Program in 2024, I helped provide nutritionally balanced meals to patients undergoing chemotherapy and assisted nurses in improving clinic flow and patient support.
 Through these interactions, I saw how unequal access to healthcare remains one of society’s most pressing challenges, not only medically, but emotionally.
-Small acts of compassion and clear communication can make complex treatment regimens feel more humane for patients and their families.
-During my volunteering there, I learned from the staff that First Lady Dr. Jill Biden had visited Moffitt Cancer Center in 2022 to launch the Cancer Moonshot initiative.
+In particular, small acts of compassion and clear communication can make complex treatment regimens feel more humane for patients and their families.
+Furthermore, during my volunteering there, I learned from the staff that First Lady Dr. Jill Biden had visited Moffitt Cancer Center in 2022 to launch the Cancer Moonshot initiative.
 It reinforced for me how systemic innovation and everyday human care must work together to truly improve health outcomes.

 2025 Garcia Summer Research Symposium